 No. Participants aren’t put into potentially harmful situations and so a health waver is not required.
 We do ask that you inform us of any known health conditions that might be affected by flashing lights or loud sounds.

-Yes, we are located inside of Central Elementary in Pleasant Grove, Utah.
+Yes, we are connected to Central Elementary in Pleasant Grove, Utah.
+We now have a dedicated separate entrance on the South end of the building.
 We operate all year round as a program supported by Alpine School District.

 The basic guide to follow is contact us quickly so we have plenty of notice and we can almost always work something out to get you rescheduled.
 If it is just a few days before that puts us in a bind so plan ahead and confirm all that are participating as best you can.
 We do have to pay for credit card processing fees and our staff, so the closer to the day of the reservation the higher the portion of the deposit that can’t be refunded.